KBryan/Scaffold-Algo/README.md

 There is currently scaffold-eth that is developed for the Ethereum platform where the movtivation for this project started.
 Although, this is a great project.
 The focus of scaffold-algo will not only be a framework for quickly and easily developing and deploying dApps and smart contract to the Algorand blockchain<br>It will be built with Algorand development best practices baked in.
 The are many tools currently that I would leverage.<br>

+# Features

+Like Scaffold-Eth.
+Scaffold-Algo will be a combination and blending of various different Algorand and Ecosystem technologies.
+Here is a list of some tools I'm thinking of using and

+Sandbox: algod + indexer), Algorand Smart Contract (TEAL)<br>
+WebApp (React Framework).
+Spins up a network, creates accounts, deploys a hello world application (set of smart contracts) and presents the WebApp front end to the user.
+Guides the user thru modifying the smart contracts and UI to iterate on the DApp.<br>

 [ReactJS](https://www.typescriptlang.org/docs/handbook/react.html "")<br>
 For the visual UI/UX ALGO components framework(send /sign transaction / QR Codes) etc Premade dApp templates<br>
 [Scaffold-Eth](https://github.com/austintgriffith/scaffold-eth "")<br>